 In a previous post, we talked about OFW RISE, a free online business training program for returning OFWs.
-Today, we are going to discuss another program that can help repatriated OFWs get back on their feet by exploring business opportunities here in the Philippines.
+Today, we are going to discuss another program that can help repatriated OFWs and seafarers get back on their feet by exploring business opportunities here in the Philippines.

 This article presents the OFW HEROES program, which is an initiative of the Small Business Corporation, in coordination with the Department of Trade and Industry (DTI).
 Keep on reading to learn more about the program’s requirements, benefits, and how you can apply for it!

 - What are the Benefits of OFW HEROES Program?

 - How Can I Apply for OFW HEROES?

 - VIDEO – OFW RISE vs. OFW HEROES

 The acronym HEROES stands for “Helping the Economy Recover thru OFW Enterprise Start-ups.”
 It is a component program of the Pondo sa Pagbabago at Pag-asenso (P3) fund, which is under the DTI.
 Basically, it is a loan facility for OFWs who have lost their jobs abroad and returned to the Philippines, as a result of the COVID-19 pandemic.

 Launched in July 2020, the OFW HEROES program is carried out by the Small Business Corporation, a government financial institution that is in charge of implementing programs for micro, small, and medium enterprises (MSMEs).
 These programs include financial assistance, training, marketing, and related services.